confluentinc/kafka-rest/docs/deployment.rst

      when that ZooKeeper machine is down you can also specify multiple hosts in the form hostname1:port1,hostname2:port2,hostname3:port3.

-     The server may also have a ZooKeeper chroot path as part of it's ZooKeeper connection string which puts its data under some path in the global ZooKeeper namespace.
+     The server may also have a ZooKeeper chroot path as part of its ZooKeeper connection string which puts its data under some path in the global ZooKeeper namespace.
 If so the consumer should use the same chroot path in its connection string.
 For example to give a chroot path of /chroot/path you would give the connection string as hostname1:port1,hostname2:port2,